 Luxottica – They’ve pretty much cornered the eyewear market, and while most of the stocks we’ve talked about here are cyclical, everyone needs eyewear.
 The stock is down almost 16% on the year too – which makes it cheaper.

 Remember, I’m not a financial advisor or stock broker.
 I’m just some dude who loves extreme sports and has a rather unhealthy habit of checking the stock market every 15 minutes.
-This blog post is for you to do your own homework, and possibly consider these stocks we’ve talked about.
+This blog post is for you to do your own homework, and possibly consider these stocks we’ve talked about after speaking with your financial advisor and doing your own technical analysis.
 They can add diversity to a balanced portfolio and, just maybe, funnel cash from the extreme sports niche straight to your bank account.

 That’s an adrenaline rush that I’m sure you’ll enjoy!